extratone/bilge/notes/Notes-Regarding the iPad Professional.md

 - ⇧ [Why the iPad has never shipped with a calculator app](https://www.cultofmac.com/421893/why-the-ipad-has-never-shipped-with-a-calculator-app/)
 - [iPad Pro esc key on the keyboard missing? - Apple Community](https://discussions.apple.com/thread/250052054)
 - Of *course* you could just SSH into a LAN-adjacent Mac via the gorgeous Blink Shell and work all day there.
 That's 100% rational behavior, right?
+- Not being able to use Google Earth in the browser... no matter what lol.

 ### The Little Fucking *Show Keyboard* Idiot